Rufus For Real

 Instructions

 • Add the pecans and maple syrup to a skillet over medium heat.
-Stir often, until the pecans become nice and toasty and the maple syrup begins to thicken.
-This takes me about 5 minutes or so.
+Stir often until the pecans are toasted and the syrup thickens, about 5 minutes.
+Transfer to a cutting board, sprinkle lightly with flaky sea salt, and let cool.

-• Cream the cooled brown butter, remaining ½ cup butter, and sugars together.
+• Cream the cooled brown butter, remaining ½ cup softened butter, and both sugars together.
 Mix in the eggs and vanilla.

-• Fold in the candied pecans and semi sweet chocolate chips.
-You will need a little elbow grease here to ensure that all the pecans and chips are evenly distributed.
+• Fold in the candied pecans and semi-sweet chocolate chips until evenly distributed.

-• Using a tablespoon scoop, portion dough balls onto a parchment paper lined baking sheet.
+• Using a tablespoon scoop, portion the dough onto a parchment-lined baking sheet.
+Lightly flatten the tops with your hand or spoon.

 • Enjoy!